 Prior to joining junzi, Nicky worked at Skidmore Owings & Merrill in New York; her clients include global hospitality groups such as JW Marriott, Grand Hyatt, Andaz and Waldorf Astoria.
 For 2 years, Nicky ran a secret dinner club for young chefs and hungry designers from her Manhattan apartment called “table for six”.
 She continues serving as Program Director of APT the largest young design professional platform dedicated to connecting China and the US.

 Nicky spent her childhood in Tianjin, a northern coastal city near Beijing, and grew up in Shanghai.
 She studied Art History and Economics at Williams College, architecture and urbanism at Columbia GSAPP and sustainable design at ETH Zurich, before receiving her Master of Architecture from Yale.

-Renel develops food concepts for companies guided by a value for cultural development, nutritional function and ecological sustainability.
-An entrepreneur with past projects across New York, San Francisco and Shanghai, she is fascinated with how cultivating relationships with food can lead to better health, individually and collectively.
+Renel designs food concepts for companies guided by a value for cultural development, nutritional function and ecological sustainability.
+She has worked almost ten years in between kitchens, design studios, creative dining experiences and restaurant pop-ups for various ventures across New York, San Francisco and Shanghai.
+Through studying food systems and food science at New York University, and plant-based nutrition from Cornell, her passion lies in discovering how cultivating relationships with food can lead to better health, individually and collectively.